Thank you for taking the time to read our FAQs & performance policies.

 Audio Assistance: An Open Captioned performance is available one Sunday evening for each production.
 We also offer free assistive listening devices at every performance.

-We recommend dining in our Sherman Bar & Café featuring a menu from Flavor.
-For other pre-show and post-show dining, try any of our Resturant Partners, many of which are within walking distance of the theater.
+For other pre- and post-show dining, visit our Restaurant Partners, many of which are within walking distance of the theater.

 We recommend you arrive 45 minutes prior to curtain, especially if you have tickets at Will Call.
-The lobby opens two hours hour before curtain, which is also when the Sherman Bar & Café opens.
+The lobby opens two hours hour before curtain.

 Performances begin promptly.
 Due to the intimate size of the theaters, late seating is done at the house manager or director’s discretion at an appropriate time in the show.
 For shows with intermissions: You may be seated in an alternate location designated for late arrivals and move to your original seat at intermission.
 For shows without intermissions: You may be seated in an alternate location designated for late arrivals.

 We love introducing young persons to live theater.
 However, many of our productions may be deemed unsuitable for younger audiences.
 Adults are ultimately the best judge of the appropriateness for the young people they’ll bring with them.
 You can find show-specific parental guidelines on each play’s webpage, or contact the Box Office at 410.332.0033.
 We’re happy to provide additional information to inform your decision.
-In general, children under 6 are not permitted in the theater, except for Family Series shows and special events like Back Stage@Center Stage.
+In general, children under six are not permitted in the theater, except for Family Series shows and special events like Backstage at Baltimore Center Stage.

 Attracting theater lovers of all ages from all over the city, state, and region, Baltimore Center Stage's audiences tend to come as they are: some in jeans and sneakers, some in "business casual," and others dressed to the nines.
 We want you to feel comfortable—whatever that means to you.